See Also: The Best Hotels in Santorini

 - Area: Quiet location with gorgeous sunset views right underneath the windmills in a pedestrian-only area above Ammoudi Bay.
 Maregio Suites is walking distance to the Byzantine Castle ruins, Ammoudi Bay for dining, cruises, and cliff diving, and the shopping and dining of central Oia.

 - How to Get There: The hotel sits midway down the side of the caldera along one of Oia’s maze-like footpaths, so it’s a bit difficult to find.
 Coordinate with the hotel directly to have them meet you at arrival and guide you to the entrance, whether arriving by bus, taxi or driving yourself.
-There are always buses at the ferry port for every arrival as well as buses departing hourly from the airport.
+There are always buses at the ferry port for every arrival, as well as buses departing hourly from Santorini airport.
 The local buses from the ferry port and the airport stop in Fira first, where passengers must transfer to another bus to get to Oia village.
 By bus, the total trip will take more than an hour, depending on how long you have to wait in Fira to catch the Oia bus.
 From the Oia Bus Terminal, it’s an 8-minute walk to the hotel along a mostly flat route.
 Taxis are also available from the port or airport, though there are only about 25 taxis in total serving the whole island, so there is often a wait; schedule ahead to avoid this – or rent a car.
 A taxi from the airport to Maregio Suites should be about €25, and a taxi from the ferry port to Maregio Suites should be about €15.
 There will be a small surcharge for luggage or for booking in advance.
 If renting a car, there are a few free public parking lots within a 3 to 6-minute walk of the hotel, but be patient as you may need to check a couple of lots before finding an open space.

 - Handy to: Byzantine Castle Ruins (5 minutes on foot), Oia Bus Terminal (8-minute walk), Ammoudi Bay (10 minutes on foot downhill, and about 15 minutes to climb back up).